flexera-public/policy_templates/compliance/azure/azure_untagged_resources/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
-- *list of tags* - list of tags to find vms/volumes which are not tagged by given inputs.
+- *List of tags* - list of tags to find vms/volumes which are not tagged by given inputs.

 ## Policy Actions